Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 \subsection{General Setup}

 In the following, we present four case studies organized across two simulation studies to evaluate the performance of our elicitation method.
+The selection of case studies is motivated by the desire to choose scenarios that are simple and allow us to study the behavior of the method in a well-controlled setting.
+Since this paper presents the extension with NFs for the first time, it is important for us to first develop an understanding of the method’s behavior.
+In future work, we will examine the behavior of our method in more complex models that are closer to real-world applications.

 In Simulation Study 1, we introduce a simple Binomial regression model with one continuous predictor.
-In Simulation Study 2, we present three scenarios based on a normal regression model with a three-level categorical predictor, differing only in the pre-defined joint prior representing the ground truth.
-Table~\ref{tab:overview-models} provides an overview of the generative models and the ground truth joint priors (discussed next) used in the upcoming simulation studies.
+In Simulation Study 2, we present three scenarios based on a normal regression model with a three-level categorical predictor.
+The three normal scenarios differ only in the pre-defined joint prior representing the ground truth.
+Table~\ref{tab:overview-models} provides an overview of the generative models and the joint priors representing the ground truth used in the simulation studies.
 Before introducing the simulation studies, we will discuss the decisions made in the simulation setup in greater detail.
-The implementation and simulation results can be found on GitHub (\url{https://github.com/florence-bockting/prior_elicitation/tree/main/elicit/manuscript_non_parametric_joint_prior}) and OSF (\url{https://osf.io/xrzh6/}), respectively.
+All code and results can be found on GitHub (\url{https://github.com/florence-bockting/non-parametric-prior}) and OSF (\url{https://osf.io/xrzh6/}), respectively.
 Information about the training time for each simulation study is provided in Appendix~\ref{subsecA1}.

 \paragraph{Simulated Expert as Ground Truth} For the simulation studies in this paper, we simulate expert input using synthetic data generated from a predefined joint prior representing the ground truth (i.e., oracle, see Section~\ref{subsec: evaluation-results} for details).
 For simplicity, we use a parametric prior with fixed hyperparameter values as ground truth for each case study.
-Further details on the exact specification of the ``true'' joint prior is provided in the respective case-study sections and in Table~\ref{tab:overview-models}.
+Further details on the exact specification of the ``true'' joint prior is provided in the respective section and in Table~\ref{tab:overview-models}.